edgeimpulse/example-standalone-inferencing-zephyr-module/README.md

 west flash
 ```

-You can specify the board you want to test by modyfing the `.west/config` or by calling `west build -b <your board> -p`
+You can specify the board you want to test by modifying the `.west/config` or by calling `west build -b <your board> -p`